Marios (cafe): Influence on the arts and music scene

 Since 1988, Marios Cafe has hosted rotating exhibitions of works by local artists.
 These exhibitions change every few weeks, with all sale proceeds directed to the artists themselves.
 The initiative has provided emerging artists with exposure and has effectively positioned the café as both a dining venue and an accessible exhibition space.
-Over the years, notable figures such as Barry Humphries and Kylie Minogue have been observed among its patrons.
+Over the years, notable figures such as Barry Humphries and Kylie Minogue, Cate Blanchett, Nick Cave and Heath Ledger have been observed among its patrons.

 Notable events and legacy

-Marios has featured in numerous personal and community milestones.
 In 2016, the café marked its 30th anniversary with a celebration in which menu prices were rolled back to 1986 levels, attracting long queues along Brunswick Street for $1 coffees and $4.50 lasagne.
 The café has also had broader influence on Victoria's hospitality sector, including contributing to reforms of liquor licensing in the late 1980s that expanded the ability of small eateries to serve alcohol.